CypherCrow/Tecquetta/README.md

 - Uploading/deleting/editing documents
 - Images of forms to be displayed on the form cards
 - Authorization Code Grant feature to be officially implemented
+- Add a category/room of forms when necessary

 ## Installation